ronytacodev/api-rest-laravel-8/README.md

 # API REST WITH LARAVEL 8

-How to create API REST with Laravel 8.
+How to create API REST with Laravel 8 and tested with Thunder CLient.

 # Stack